NakuTenshi/domHound/README.md

 ---

-domHound is a lightweight Chrome extension for security researchers and recon-hunters that extracts and collects links from web pages with speed and precision.
-It filters out noise (non-URL strings), captures useful link contexts, supports saving and exporting, and features a compact hacker-style UI with a custom icon.
+domHound is a lightweight Chrome extension for security researchers and recon-hunters that extracts and collects links and parameters from web pages with speed and precision.
+It filters out noise (non-URL strings)

-This repository contains the domHound extension source — a frontend-focused Chromium extension designed to run locally in your browser (manifest v3 compatible).
+>This repository contains the domHound extension source — a frontend-focused Chromium extension designed to run locally in your browser (manifest v3 compatible).

----

 ## Key features

-* Fast link extraction from the current tab and selected page elements.
+* Fast extraction from the current tab and selected page elements.
 * Filters out non-URL strings and deduplicates results automatically.
 * Lightweight popup UI and an options panel for custom filters and presets.